Visiting the Campus

 Sit in on a Class

 During the fall and spring semesters, prospective students are invited to sit in on and experience firsthand a multitude of university classes.
 We request that you notify the professor 24 to 48 hours in advance of your attendance.
-Classes for the spring semester are available online.
+Classes for the fall semester are available online.

 If you are unable to make it to campus, we invite you to join us for one of our online events this fall.
 These events offer the opportunity to interact with current students and staff.
 You may register for one of the events below: